marcinwiacek/pl1/readme.md

-Version 240215
+Version 240218

 # Preamble

 IT is full of smart ideas, unfortunatelly not all of them are used together in the most popular mainstream computer hardware (from different reasons).

-If you look into papers, you will see a lof of interesting concepts created by very intelligent people:
+If you look into free papers, you will see a lof of interesting concepts created by very intelligent people, for example:

 * asynchronous design
-* stack, RISC, CISC and accumulator architectures
+* stack, RISC, CISC and accumulator architecture
 * pipeline, superscalar, parallel processing
 * branch and instruction prediction
 * Harvard / Naumann architecture